22 Sixth Form CV Examples & Templates for 2026

 Why this CV works

-• Consider highlighting your expertise in STEM subjects, complemented by a soft skill or two (perhaps teamwork and empathy).
+- Consider highlighting your proficiency in STEM subjects, complemented by one or two soft skills (perhaps teamwork and empathy).
 There should be no doubt about the potential of your mentions to add value to the role.

 Why this CV works

-• Your most notable achievements will best demonstrate your abilities as an athlete, so make sure you include them in your secondary school student athlete CV.
-Think of a time you proved you were the star player on your team—Did you lead your team to a championship?
+- Your most notable accomplishments will speak the loudest for your abilities as an athlete, so ensure you include them in your secondary school student athlete CV.
+Think of a time you proved you were the MVP on your team—Did you lead your team to a championship?

 View more secondary school student athlete CVs>